AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/motivation.md

 Before dreaming of the Galactic Empire, I knew it would require seizing two things: power and a plan.

-The first part was cheap.
+Power?
+That was easy.
-I awakened as an Undead in a silent graveyard, under the pale moonlight of forgotten lands.<br>
+I awakened as an Undead in a silent graveyard under the pale moonlight of forgotten lands.<br>
-I knew nothing about my past.
-The only thing I felt — was that I was Forsaken.<br>
+My past was a void.
+The only thing I felt — was that I had been Forsaken.<br>
-But to gain power, I educated myself in Magic, Shadows and Fire.
+To gain power, I mastered the magic, walked among shadows, and commanded the fire.

 But the plan? <br>
 That’s where everything fell apart. <br>